Skip to content

 What forms does GHK-Cu come in?

-GHK-Cu is available in vial form.
+GHK-Cu is available in topical, vial, powder forms.

 How much does GHK-Cu cost?